azz Festival Gala Concert.

 2024 Jazz Festival

-The 2024 WSU Jazz Festival is on Wednesday, November 6th.
-We will have a full schedule of school band performances open to the public.
-Attending students will have the opportunity to attend clinics and workshops.
-As usual, the midday gala concert will feature great performances by Jazz Northwest and the WSU Jazz Big Band.
+The WSU Jazz Festival is typically held in early November.
+There’s a full schedule of school band performances open to the public.
+Attending students have the opportunity to attend clinics and workshops.
+And, the midday gala concert features great performances by Jazz Northwest and the WSU Jazz Big Band.
+More details and band registration can be found on our Jazz Festival page.

 Jazz Week